Tanja-Franke/church-website/README.md

 ## Acknowledgements

 A special thank you to my mentor [Harry Dhillon](https://www.linkedin.com/in/harry-dhillon-299b321b3/) from [Code Institute](https://codeinstitute.net/ie/), for your advice, feedback and reviewing my work!

+## Features

+### Existing Features

+- __Navigation Bar__

+- __The landing page image__

+- __About Us Section__

+- __Service Times section__

+- __The Footer__

+- __The Prayer Request Page__

+### Features Left to Implement

+## Testing

+### Validator Testing

+- HTML

+- CSS

+### Unfixed Bugs

+## Deployment

+This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub)

+- The site was deployed to GitHub pages.
+The steps to deploy are as follows:
+  - In the GitHub repository, navigate to the Settings tab
+  - From the source section drop-down menu, select the Master Branch
+  - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

+The live link can be found here -

+## Credits

+### Content

+- The text for the Home page was taken from The Holy Bible
+- Instructions on how to implement form validation on the Prayer Request page was taken from Coders Coffeehouse course content from the code institute.
+- The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)

+### Media

+- The photos used on the home and sign up page are from This Open Source site [pexels.com](https://www.pexels.com/de-de/collections/christianity-bk1scvv/)